sanctuuary/APE_readthedocs/docs/basics/intro.rst

 exploration and composition functionality independent from a concrete workflow system.

 We thank our brave first-generation users for their patience and constructive feedback that helped us to get APE into shape.

-Our use cases are motivated by practical problems in various domains (e.g. bioinformatics, GIS [3]_).
-For one of the bioinformatics use cases our intern Karl Allgaeuer developed a prototype of a web-based interface to APE.
-It is available at `ape.science.uu.nl <http://ape.science.uu.nl/>`_ (alpha).
-A Docker version of this demonstrator is available at `github.com/sanctuuary/Burke_Docker <https://github.com/sanctuuary/Burke_Docker>`_

 License
 ^^^^^^^